-As a further complication, the recursive nature of Representation Information, which typically is composed of its own data and its own Representation Information, typically leads to a network of Representation Information objects. -Since a key purpose of an OAIS is to preserve information for a Designated Community, the OAIS must understand the Knowledge Base of its Designated Community to understand the minimum Representation Information that must be maintained. -The OAIS should then make-a-decisiondecide between maintaining the minimum Representation Information needed for its Designated Community, or and-a-decisiondecide between maintaining the maintaining a larger amount of Representation Information that may allow understanding by a larger Consumer community with a less specialized Knowledge Base, which would be the equivalent of extending the definition of the Designated Community.
+As a further complication, the recursive nature of Representation Information, which typically is composed of its own data and its own Representation Information, typically leads to a network of Representation Information objects.
+Since a key purpose of an OAIS is to preserve information for a Designated Community, the OAIS must understand the Knowledge Base of its Designated Community to understand the minimum Representation Information that must be maintained.
+The OAIS should then decide between maintaining the minimum Representation Information needed for its Designated Community and maintaining a larger amount of Representation Information that may allow understanding by a larger Consumer community with a less specialized Knowledge Base, which would be the equivalent of extending the definition of the Designated Community.
 Over time, evolution of the Designated Community's Knowledge Base may require updates to the Representation Information to ensure continued understanding.

-The choice, for anAn OAIS, needs to eollectensure that it has Long Term access to all the relevant Representation Information.
-A choice must be made whether the OAIS collects all the relevant Representation Information itself or to reference its references the existence of the Representation Information in another trusted or partner OAIS Archive, That choice is an implementation and organization decision.
+An OAIS needs to ensure that it has Long Term access to all the relevant Representation Information.
+A choice must be made whether the OAIS collects all the relevant Representation Information itself or references the existence of the Representation Information in another trusted or partner OAIS Archive.
+That choice is an implementation and organization decision.

-As a practical matter, software, some of which may itself be Representation Information, is used to access the Information Object, and it will incorporate some understanding of the network of Representation Information objects involved. -However, this software should not be used as rationale for avoiding identifying and gathering readily understandable Representation Information that defines the Information Object, because it is harder to preserve working software than to preserve information in digital or hardcopy forms.
+As a practical matter, software, some of which may itself be Representation Information, is used to access the Information Object, and it will incorporate some understanding of the network of Representation Information objects involved.
+However, this software should not be used as rationale for avoiding identifying and gathering readily understandable Representation Information that defines the Information Object, because it is harder to preserve working software than to preserve information in digital or hardcopy forms.

-The OAIS reference-modelReference Model emphasizes the preservation of information content.- As digital technology develops, multimedia technology and the dependency on complex interplay between the data and presentation technologies will lead some organizations to require that the look and feel of the original presentation of the information be preserved.
+The OAIS Reference Model emphasizes the preservation of information content.
+As digital technology develops, multimedia technology and the dependency on complex interplay between the data and presentation technologies will lead some organizations to require that the look and feel of the original presentation of the information be preserved.
 This type of preservation requirement may necessitate that the software programs and interfaces used to access the data be preserved.
 This problem may be further complicated by the proprietary nature of some of the software.
 Various techniques for preserving the look and feel of information access are currently the subject of research and prototyping.
-These techniques, which include hardware level emulation, emulation of various common service APIs, and the development of virtual machines, investigateare being investigated for the the preservation of the original bit stream and software across technology.
+These techniques, which include hardware level emulation, emulation of various common service APIs, and the development of virtual machines, are being investigated for the preservation of the original bit stream and software across technology.
 Though the OAIS reference model does not focus on these emerging techniques, it should provide an architectural basis for the prototyping and comparison of these techniques.
-A more detailed discussion of the issues involved in the preservation of look and feel of information access can be found in 5.2 of this document.
+A more detailed discussion of the issues involved in the preservation of look and feel of information access can be found in 5.3 of this document.